Waboodoo/HTTP-Shortcuts/docs/advanced.md

 <a name="share-text"></a>
 ## Share text into a shortcut

 You might want to be able to share a piece of text (e.g. the URL of the current page in a browser) from an app and use it as part of an HTTP request.
-You can do this with the use of [variables](variables.md).
+You can do this with the use of [global variables](variables.md).

-When you create or edit a variable, you'll find a checkbox labelled "Allow Receiving Value from Share Dialog".
+When you create or edit a global variable, you'll find a checkbox labelled "Allow Receiving Value from Share Dialog".
 Enable this and save your changes.
 From now on you can share text from another app into the HTTP Shortcuts app, and it will use the shared text as the value of that variable, in whatever place you used the variable.

 If you use this variable in multiple shortcuts, you will be prompted to choose which shortcut should be executed.

 If you are on Android 11 or newer, you can enhance this by enabling a shortcut as a Direct Share target.
 You will find the checkbox for this in its "Trigger & Execution Settings".
 When this is enabled, the shortcut will appear in the Direct Share sheet, making it easier to quickly share text with that specific shortcut.

-Note that the value that you share will not be stored into that variable, but will only be used temporarily for the execution of the shortcut, meaning that the next time you execute the shortcut that variable will still have its previous value.
+Note that the value that you share will not be stored, but will only be used temporarily for the execution of the shortcut, meaning that the next time you execute the shortcut that global variable will still have its previous value.

 See also the [variables documentation](variables.md#sharing) for more information.